midastown/zmk-enki42-dongle/README.md

-# ZMK config for corne-like keyboard with dongle
+# ZMK config for corne-like keyboard with donglea

 The config allows you to use 3 n!n, one for the dongle, one for the left half, one for the right half.
 Using a dongle significantly increases battery life..
 The dongle can be any device on the nRF52840 (or other supported ZMK controllers).
 For example, I made a separate branch in this repository where XIAO BLE is used as a dongle.
 More details on the [slicemk page](https://www.slicemk.com/pages/split-dongle) and [ZMK doc](https://zmk.dev/docs/development/hardware-integration/dongle#adding-a-dongle).